-This course requires the use of GoToMeeting, as well as other specified tools, in addition to the use of the online resources provided in Canvas, our learning management system.
+This course requires the use of the online resources provided in Canvas, our learning management system.

 Please make sure that your computer meets the minimum hardware and software requirements provided at this link.
 Additional instructions may be provided in the course for accessing other technologies if needed.